Financial

 Can I get a Tesla through salary sacrifice?

-Can I buy a car on salary sacrifice?
+Can I buy a car with salary sacrifice?

 Do you pay tax on a salary sacrifice car?